-The closest concurrency management segment to the subject property is US Highway 1, between Lionel Road to Burkholm Road, which has a Maximum Acceptable Volume (MAV) of 40,300 trips per day, a Level of Service (LOS) of C, and currently operates at 23.47% of capacity daily.
-The maximum development potential from the proposed rezoning increases the percentage of MAV utilization by 0.01%.
-The corridor is anticipated to operate at 23.49% of capacity daily.
-The proposal is not anticipated to create a deficiency in LOS.
+The closest concurrency management segment to the subject property is Deering Parkway, from I-95 to US 1, which has a Maximum Acceptable Volume (MAV) of 14,200 trips per day, a Level of Service (LOS) of D, and currently operates at 19.58% of capacity daily.
+The maximum development potential from the proposed rezoning increases the percentage of MAV utilization by 0.07%.
+The corridor is anticipated to operate at 19.65% of capacity daily.
+The maximum development potential of the proposal is not anticipated to create a deficiency in LOS.
+Specific concurrency issues will be address at the time of site plan review.
+This is only a preliminary review and is subject to change.